 Finally great Bible societies were organized in England, America, and many of the countries of Europe, for the purpose of giving the Bible to the world,-to every nation, kindred, tongue, and people in its own language.
-Since its organization in 1804, the British and Foreign Bible Society, up to 1912, had published the Scriptures, or portions of them in 440 languages and dialects, with a total of 53,274,516 entire Bibles, 84,059,610 New Testaments, and 89,816,644 portions of the Bible, or a grand total of 227,150,770 copies.
+Since its organization in 1804, the British and Foreign Bible Society, up to March, 1941, had distributed the Scriptures or portions of them in 747 languages and dialects, with a total circulation of more than 532,544,000 volumes.
+Of this number, approximately 23 per cent were Bibles, 24 per cent Testaments, and 53 per cent portions of the Bible.

-The total issue of the American Bible Society in the first ninety-six years following its organization, or from 1816 to 1912.
+The total distribution of the American Bible Society in the one hundred and twenty-five years of its service-1816-